gabrielchayb/goandslay-app-api/README.md

 	•	GitHub Actions: Maintenance of pipelines and CI/CD for production.
 	•	SwaggerUI: Complete documentation of the RESTful APIs, including endpoints, authenticated testing, requests, schemas, etc., available at http://localhost/api/docs.

-Installation

-	1. Clone this repository.
-	2. Install Docker Desktop on your machine from the following link: Docker Desktop.
-Log in/create an account and follow the tutorial.
-	3. Configure your Docker image (start Docker Desktop locally and click on “Images”).
-It will automatically search for images on your machine.
-	4. After cloning the repository to your preferred code editor, run the following command:

-docker-compose up

-(This command will install everything as configured in the Dockerfile.
-It may take between 180 to 300 seconds.
-Please be patient!)

-	5. Access and test the API documentation at: API Docs
-	6. Authenticate your user by navigating to /api/user/token/, logging in, copying the generated token, and clicking “Authorize” at the top of the page.
-Enter the token in the following format: Token xxxxxxxxxxxxxxxxxxxxx.

 Usage

 To test all APIs in SwaggerUI, follow this sequence: